ppaquay/IntroStatLearning/Chap3.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)

-*The plot of residuals vs fitted values indicates the presence of non linearity in the data.
-The plot of standardized residuals vs leverage indicates the presence of a few outliers (higher than 2) and a few high leverage points.*
+*The plot of residuals versus fitted values indicates the presence of non linearity in the data.
+The plot of standardized residuals versus leverage indicates the presence of a few outliers (higher than 2 or lower than -2) and a few high leverage points.*

 **Q9.** This question involves the use of multiple linear regression on the "Auto" data set.